 Defining Panic Attacks

-Panic attacks revolve around sudden, intense episodes of fear that typically peak within minutes.
-During a panic attack, many people experience abrupt physical traits that can seem overwhelming:
+Panic attacks involve sudden, intense episodes of fear that typically peak within minutes.
+During a panic attack, many people experience abrupt physical symptoms that can feel overwhelming:

-Though alarming, panic attacks often subside on their own within 20 to 30 minutes.
-Their abrupt nature—emerging with no clear trigger—sets them apart from gradually building worry.
+Though alarming, panic attacks often pass on their own within 20 to 30 minutes.
+Their sudden nature sets them apart from gradually building worry.
+They often emerge with no clear trigger.

 How Anxiety Attacks Are Commonly Viewed

-“Anxiety attacks” lack a formal definition in medical literature.
-People typically use the phrase to describe periods of intense worry or distress that escalate in response to identifiable stressors.
-Rather than arriving out of nowhere, these episodes might develop over hours or days.
+“Anxiety attacks” do not have a formal definition in medical literature.
+People typically use the phrase to describe periods of intense worry or distress that grow in response to identifiable stressors.
+Unlike panic attacks, these episodes may develop over hours or days.

-Although anxiety attacks share some overlap with panic attacks—like restlessness or increased heart rate—they rarely involve the sudden, acute surge of fear that typifies a true panic attack.
+Anxiety attacks share some overlap with panic attacks.
+For example, both can involve restlessness or increased heart rate.
+However, anxiety attacks rarely include the sudden, acute surge of fear that defines a true panic attack.

 Why Language Matters

-Clarifying the nuances makes it easier to pinpoint the right coping measures.
+Understanding these differences makes it easier to choose the right coping measures.

 Key Characteristics and Their Impact on Daily Life